 In my previous blog I have explained, what is cholesterol, causes of high cholesterol, its symptoms and what are the treatment options for high cholesterol.
-If you haven’t read that please spare few minutes and read that first in the link provided below to have a better understanding of the whole concept.
+If you haven’t read that please spare few minutes and read that first.
+In this blog, you we know about the effects of high cholesterol on human body.

 Cholesterol is a fatty, wax like substance present in human blood.
 It’s produced naturally in the liver.
 Every human being no matter of what age or gender, has cholesterol.
 Human body need it to stay healthy and it is vital for the formation and normal functioning of cell membrane of every cell in our body.
 Some of this cholesterol comes from the food we eat.

 - LDL or The Bad Cholesterol: Read the previous article to know why it’s called ‘BAD’.

 - HDL or The Good Cholesterol: Read the previous article to know why it’s called ‘GOOD’.